It can be intimidating to apply for a Perkins grant, intimidating enough to keep educators from applying all together.

 - Tech Prep Programs

-According to the Office of Career, Technical, and Adult Education (OCTEA), the purpose of the Perkins Grant is, “… to improve and modernize career and technical education and align workforce skills with labor market need…”
+According to the Office of Career, Technical, and Adult Education (OCTAE), the purpose of the Perkins Grant is, “… to improve and modernize career and technical education and align workforce skills with labor market need…”

 The grant builds up real-world, career-centered skills and creates a more diverse and qualified working population.